 A polar pattern will tell us how a microphone responds as sound hits it from different angles.
 Every microphone has sweet spots where the sound is heard clearly.
 This is usually at the top of the microphone for “end-address” mics, especially for dynamic mics designed for live usage.
 But larger studio condenser mics are most often “side-address” mics.

-So if you speak into the side of an SM58, the sound won’t be as clear as when you speak into the top.
+So if you speak into the side of an SM58, it won’t be as clear as when you speak into the top.
 Even then, if the mic is far enough away from your mouth, you’re not going to get the best possible sound in the first place.

-Understanding any microphone’s polar pattern will help us to get the best possible sound, and also allow us to take advantage of “blind spots” when placing speakers and foldback monitors.
+Understanding any microphone’s polar pattern will help you to get the best possible sound, and also allow you to take advantage of “blind spots” when placing speakers and foldback monitors.

 There are 3 major types of polar patterns: omnidirectional, cardioid, and figure-eight.
 Almost every dynamic microphone has a cardioid pattern due to the nature of their design.
 There are also two extra variants of cardioid: supercardioid and hypercardioid.